 Diabetes and cardiovascular disease (CVD) are both global epidemics.
-They are currently among the leading causes of morbidity and mortality worldwide, particularly affecting populations in low- and middle-income populations.
+They are currently among the leading causes of morbidity and mortality worldwide, particularly affecting populations in low- and middle-income countries.
 Their negative effects are accelerated by globalization, rapid unplanned urbanization and increasingly sedentary lifestyles.

 People with diabetes are two to three times more likely to have cardiovascular disease than people without diabetes.
 High levels of blood glucose can make the blood coagulation system more active, increasing the risk of blood clots.
 Diabetes is also associated with high blood pressure and cholesterol levels, which lead to increased risk of cardiovascular complications such as angina, coronary artery diseases (CADs), myocardial infaction, stroke, peripheral artery disease (PAD), and congestive heart failure.